joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Now right click config.json and open it to edit

-This file is the glue that holds WebJEA together
+This file is the glue that holds WebJEA together.

+We are going to make a few edits:

+Feel free to update the Title, to match your company or Teams

+Add in the WebJEA-Admins group earlier, into the permitted group's session - this controls access for ALL scripts.

 ![](/uploads/webjea_democonfig.png)